AutonomousDroneDevelopers/autonomousdronedevelopers.github.io/_pages/home.md

 <h2>Welcome.</h2>

 We are an innovation laboratory in Paris.
-We enjoy developing drones and robotic systems that move autonomously.
+We enjoy developing drones and robotic systems that make decisions autonomously.
 Contact us at autonomousdrones@gmail.com and we will be in touch with you shortly.

 <h2>PERKS OF OUR FRAMEWORK.</h2>

 # Simulated behaviour <em> portable to real drone </em>
+# hhi
 Any behaviour can be replicated.

 # All robots can benefit from this system.